Liked this post? Why not share it?

 - Adults – 2-5 drops per 1 teaspoon of carrier oil

 So for my 2-year-old, I like to put 1 drop of essential oil into my palm and add olive oil.
-I then mix the products in between my palms and then rub it on his tiny feet.
+I then mix the products in between my palms and then rub them on his tiny feet.

 I like to use this method more for myself, whenever I have a congested nose.
 I put 2 drops of Peppermint essential oil in my hands and then start the inhalation.